RodrigoSester/video-pop-up/README.md

 ### Method 1: Extension Popup
 1. Navigate to any YouTube page (homepage, channel, search results)
 2. Click the extension icon in your browser toolbar
-3. Browse the list of detected videos with thumbnails and titles
+3. **Current Page Tab**: Browse detected videos on the current page
+4. **History Tab**: Access your previously opened videos
-4. Click any video to open it in a pop-up window
+5. Click any video to open it in a pop-up window

 ### Method 2: In-Video Button
 1. Open any YouTube video
-2. Look for the new pop-up button in the video player controls (right side)
+2. Look for the pop-up button in the video player controls (right side)
 3. Click the button to open the current video in a pop-up window
+4. Video is automatically added to your history for future access

 ### Method 3: Direct Action
 1. Navigate to a specific YouTube video page
 2. Click the extension icon directly (no popup menu)
 3. The current video opens immediately in a pop-up window

+### Settings & Customization
+1. Click the extension icon to open the popup
+2. Click the settings/options button (⚙️) in the popup header
+3. Configure:
+   - **Window Settings**: Customize pop-up dimensions
+   - **History Settings**: Set retention policies and limits
+   - **Appearance**: Choose light, dark, or system theme
+   - **Advanced**: Auto-focus and window memory options
+4. Click "Save Settings" to apply changes

 ## 🔧 Technical Details

 ### Permissions Required
 - `activeTab`: Access current tab information
 - `scripting`: Inject CSS and JavaScript into YouTube pages
-- `storage`: Store extension preferences
+- `storage`: Store extension preferences, settings, and video history
 - `tabs`: Manage browser tabs
 - `windows`: Create and manage pop-up windows
-- `windowManagement`: Advanced window positioning

 ### Host Permissions
 - `*://www.youtube.com/*`: Full access to YouTube pages
 - `*://youtube.com/*`: Support for non-www YouTube URLs

+### Features Added
+- **Options UI**: Integrated settings page with `options_ui` configuration
+- **Internationalization**: Multi-language support using `default_locale` and `_locales`
+- **Enhanced Storage**: Persistent settings and video history management
+- **Improved UX**: Theme support and comprehensive customization options

 ### Browser Compatibility
 - ✅ Chrome (Manifest V3)